2i2c-org/infrastructure/docs/howto/cloud-projects/new-aws-account.md

    * On the "Review and submit assignments" page, click "Submit".

 You have successfully created a new AWS account and connected it to our SSO Management Account!
+Now, [setup a new cluster](new-cluster:new-cluster) inside it via Terraform.

+## Checking quotas and requesting increases

 [^1]: AWS documentation on creating new accounts in an Organization: <https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_create.html>
 [^2]: AWS documentation on managing account access: <https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html>